ew027/BrickCostMinimizer/README.md

 # BrickCostMinimizer
-This is a .NET Console application that takes a list of items in Brickstock XML format, and then finds the cheapest combiation of sellers on Bricklink.
+This is a .NET Console application that takes a list of items in Brickstock XML format, and then finds the cheapest combination of sellers on Bricklink.
 The maximum number of sellers is configurable.

 # Getting started
 The code should build on any version of Visual Studio from 2013 onwards.
 Once built, the following settings should be configured in the BrickCostMinimizer.exe.config file: